rakeshprok/Gen-AI-based-Medical-Assistant-Chatbot/README.md

 - Comparing stateless vs stateful AI behavior
 - Debugging real-world GenAI pipelines

 Overall, this work helped me better understand how modern language systems combine retrieval, reasoning, and memory to support user-centered applications.
-It also reinforced the importance of context persistence when building practical conversational AI — especially in sensitive domains like healthcare.
+It also reinforced the importance of context persistence when building practical conversational AI --- especially in sensitive domains like healthcare.

-This project reflects my broader interest in applied machine learning and language technologies, and I’m excited to continue building systems that are not just intelligent, but genuinely helpful and human-centered.
+This project gave me hands-on experience in applied machine learning and language technologies, and I’m excited to continue building systems that are not just intelligent, but genuinely helpful and human-centered.